 This is particularly important when your project is localized through C3funding.
-Your actual project will only occur in your local community.
-You need your local community support.
-The best networking you can do is with the current supporters and partners of your efforts and through meeting other like-minded people in your area.
+Your project will be displayed to and supported by your local geographic community.
+The best networking you can do is with the current supporters and partners of your efforts and through meeting other community-minded people in your area.

 If you can find people in your area who are passionate about your project, face-to-face communication can mean the difference between a one-time contribution and a brand ambassador.
 Don’t get stuck at your computer all day.
-Diversify your campaign marketing by attending local events and meeting people in person!
+Diversify your campaign marketing by attending local events and meeting potential supports / investors in person!

 Withhold a Few Perks/Rewards UNTIL the End